JoshuaBragg/CSSU-Minecraft-Discord-Bot/README.md

 # CSSU Minecraft Discord Bot

-A discord bot written for the CSSU Minecraft Discord allowing players to check server status and interact with bot
+A discord bot used to provide additional functionality to the CSSU Minecraft Server Discord which currently has over 60 users.
+The bot provides functionality to check how many playerse are online, notifying discord users when the minecraft server goes down and when it is back online, along with other functionality.